top of page

 The idea of your first club ride might seem a bit intimidating: experienced riders in matching kit, expensive looking bikes with all sorts of gadgets, all knowing exactly what to do as they set off...

 Don’t worry about any of this - we all learn what to do over time, and the kit and gadgets don't make you a better rider anyway.
-For people new to group riding VCJ runs 'Consolidarsi' rides, So come along at 9am on any Saturday (no need to join the club until you know it's for you), say "Hi" and ask to join the Consolidarsi group ride.
+For people new to group riding VCJ runs 'Consolidarsi' rides, so come along at 9am on any Saturday (no need to join the club until you know it's for you), say "Hi" and ask to join the Consolidarsi group ride.

 The Consolidarsi ride is particularly suitable for anyone new to group riding, or not yet confident of their ability or fitness level.
-It is always led by an experienced club rider who will show you how to ride safely and confidently in a tight group.
-These rides are about 35-40 miles (about 60 km) at an average pace of 13-15 mph (20-24 kph) depending on terrain, and riders on the day.
-We look after each other, no-one gets left behind and we always have fun.
+It is always led by an experienced club rider who will show you how to ride safely and confidently in a group.
+These rides are about 35-40 miles (about 60 km) at an average pace of 13-15 mph (20-24 kph) depending on terrain and riders on the day.
+We look after each other, no-one gets left behind and we always have fun!

 If you are already an experienced group road rider, see the 'Which group?' section below, or just ask any of us which group would best match your speed and ability.